rzabolotin/ml_zoomcamp_2022_project_2/README.md

 kubectl port-forward service/gateway-service 80:9696
 ```

-After that you can send POST request to localhost:9696/predict with url of cat image, and service will return json with prediction.
+After that you can send the same  POST request to `http://localhost:9696/predict`, and service will reply with json answer.

 # Used technologies